KorfLab/spitfire/README.md

 	./pybench.py

 If this doesn't work, don't go any further.
 Something is broken and needs to be fixed.
+The thing is probably python.
+The python installed on the system is really old.
+Try typing the following.

+	module load anaconda3
+	./pybench.py

 If everything is fine, your next step is to be able to run `pybench.py` from anywhere on spitfire without using the explicit path, just like _real_ programs like `ls`.
 In order to do that, you will need to make 3 important changes.

 1. Edit your `PATH` environment variable
 2. Edit your `PYTHONPATH` environment variable